pandorabots-admin/docs/pages/core-concepts.md

 </category>
 ~~~

 If you have set the predicate using the previous category, this will now recall the value of the predicate "name".
 If the predicate has **not** been set, then your bot will return the `default-get` value specified in your bot properties file.
-For example, in Rosie, it is set to "unknown".
+For example, by default it is set to "unknown".

 The categories you have just written would enable a conversation like the one below: